OHBA-analysis/osl-dynamics/doc/parcellations/glasser52.rst

 Reference
 ---------

-If you use the this parcellation, please cite:
+If you use this parcellation, please cite:

     Kohl, O., Woolrich, M., Nobre, A. C., & Quinn, A. (2023).
 Glasser52: A parcellation for MEG-Analysis [Data set].
     Zenodo. https://doi.org/10.5281/zenodo.10401793